wooilahn/Graduate-Projects/README.md

 - Second Question) 6.
 HMW make the cost for delivery food reduce?
   - Solution 1) If pick-up service is available, volunteers in the group bring food from the restaurant.
-  - Solution 2) Recommend and order cost-effective menus with more people.
+  - Solution 2) Recommend and order cost-effective menus with more people.(Selected as the Top 3 solution ideas)
   - Solution 3) Collect the coupons of members and use them for discounts.
   - Solution 4) Minimize the delivery stage.
   - Solution 5) Group deliveries of the same menu to decrease delivery costs.

 - Third Question) 12.
 HMW satisfy people’s various needs for food.
   - Solution 1) Gather people depending on their preferences.
-  - Solution 2) Recommend people who want to share their food with others (or trade also).
+  - Solution 2) Recommend people who want to either share or trade their food with others.
   - Solution 3) Share leftovers to others.
 (Only eatable things)
   - Solution 4) Make restaurants share their menu to provide various food.
-  - Solution 5) Register more restaurants providing large variation on food (like 피자나라 치킨공주).
+  - Solution 5) Register more restaurants providing large variation on food like 피자나라 치킨공주.
   - Solution 6) Gather people by restaurant, not by menu.
+(Selected as the Top 3 solution ideas)

 ## Top 3 solution ideas (This order is not a ranking.)
 - First Solution) Gather people by restaurant, not by menu.
 (S6 of Q3)